Mentalab-hub/explorepy/docs/usage.rst

 .. note:: For devices with firmware version 2.1.1 and lower, Explorepy v0.5.0 has to be used to convert binary files.

+.. note:: If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new CSV
+            file for ExG data with the given file name plus the time the setting has changed.

 **bin2edf**
 Takes a Binary file and converts it to two EDF files (ExG and orientation - markers will be written in ExG file).